LGN520/farreach-public/docs/netreach-voting-v2.md

 		* NOTE: key may not exist in CKVS since controller may remove the key before DELREQ_BE
 	+ TODO: cache population
 		* Send <k, v, hashidx> to controller for GETREQ_POP and PUTREQ_POP
-		* TODO: Populator: listen on a port to wait for controller's notification to remove key-value pair from CKVS
+		* TODO: Populator: listen on a port to wait for controller's notification
+			- TODO: If latest=0
+				+ Put entry from CKVS into KVS if status = 1, or delete it in KVS if status = 2, or nothing if status = 0
+			- TODO: If latest=1
+				+ If seq>=seq', put entry from notification into KVS
+				+ If seq<seq', put entry from CKVS into KVS if status = 1, or delete it in KVS if status = 2, or nothing if status = 0
+			- TODO: If latest=2
+				+ If seq>=seq', delete in KVS
+				+ If seq<seq', put entry from CKVS into KVS if status = 1, or delete it in KVS if status = 2, or nothing if status = 0
+			+ TODO: Remove it from CKVS
+			+ TODO: Send ACK
 - Controller-side processing
 	+ controller/periodic_backup.py for periodic backup; controller/cache_update.py for cache population; controller/controller.py for combination of the two functionalities
+	+ Cache population (controller/cache_update.py)
-	+ TODO: if cache is full, eviction is required; performing eviction in data plane for atomicity is resouce-consuming (proportional to value length)
+		+ NOTE: if cache is full, eviction is required; performing eviction in data plane for atomicity is resouce-consuming (PHV is proportional to value length)
-	-> control-plane-based atomic population
+		+ Control-plane-based atomic population
+			* Wait for population request from server (k, v, hashidx)
-		* Set being_evicted bit as 1
+			* Set being_evicted bit at hashidx slot as 1
-		* Load valid bit
+			* Check redis to see if there exists cached key in the slot
-		* If valid = 0
+			* If not exist
-			- Reset registers (vote=1, latest=0, case1=0, case2=0, lock=0, seq=0), set vallen and val, add cached key, set valid=1
+				- Reset registers (vote=1, latest=0, lock=0, seq=0), set vallen and val, add cached key in redis and MAT
-			- NOTE: Before being_evicted bit is set as 0, all GETs and PUTs of the populated key are forwarded to server -> out-of-date value in switch
+				- NOTE: Before being_evicted bit is set as 0, if new key is not added, all GETs and PUTs of the populated key are forwarded to server;
+				if new key is added, all GETs/PUTs touch CKVS in server as GET_BE/PUT_BE -> out-of-date value in switch;
 				- NOTE: Forward the first GETs to server if latest = 0 (for read-after-write consistency of populated data)
-		* If valid = 1
+			* If exist
+				- Load evicted key from redis, latest
+					+ If latest=0
+						- Send evicted key
+					+ If latest=1
+						- Load seq, vallen, and val
+						- Send evicted key, seq, vallen, and val
+						- Server removes it from CKVS, updates KVS with the lastest version (seq/seq'), and ACKs
+					+ If latest=2
+						- Load seq
+						- Send evicted key, seq
+						- Server removes it from CKVS, deletes it from KVS if in-switch seq >= server-side seq' or updates KVS as CKVS, and ACKs
-			- Load seq, latest, valen and val, send evicted key, value, and seq to server, wait for ACK (for read-after-write consistency of evicted data)
+				- Wait for ACK (for read-after-write consistency of evicted data)
-				+ If latest=2, tell server to delete it if in-switch seq >= server-side seq'
+				- Remove evicted key from redis
-			- Remove cached key, reset registers (vote=1, latest=0, case1=0, case2=0, lock=0), set vallen and val, add cached key, set valid=1
+				- Reset registers (vote=1, latest=0, lock=0, seq=0), set vallen and val, add cached key in redis and MAT
 			* Set being_evcited bit as 0
+		+ TODO: check big-endian and small-endian
 	+ TODO: periodically check lock bit, if it is 1 for the same key across two adjacent periods, unlock it (for packet loss of GETRES_NS)
+	+ TODO: Periodic backup (controller/periodic_backup.py)

 ## Implementation log